 Since 2013, Barker has been involved in the FIRST Robotics Competition, pitching our students against the finest in the USA as well as various countries around the world.

 In the annual competitions hosted by Houston, Texas, over the years the Barker Redbacks Team have won the FRC Chairman’s Award in 2016, 2018, 2019, 2020 and 2021.
-In addition, we have consistently won Asia-Pacific Regional Robotics Competitions and hold a top ten world rank in our Robotics program.
+In addition, we have consistently won Asia-Pacific Regional Robotics Competitions and held a top ten world rank in our Robotics program.

 Just as significant is the reason for the FRC Chairman’s Award – the Barker approach is to foster excellence for other teams, not just for ourselves.
 Deep in the philosophy of Robotics is to share ideas and encourage the development of Robotics in other schools and communities, especially those who are disadvantaged.
 Robotics programs now exist in other countries because of the support of the Barker Redbacks.
 The Barker FRC Team has supported the establishment of robotics in China, Brazil, South America and India, as well as other schools in Australia.